airbnb/swift/swift.md

 * **Classes should have a single, well-defined responsibility.** Keeping the number of classes down is a non-goal; don't shy away from declaring as many classes as you need.

 * **If you're undecided about whether to make a set of code into a module, make it into a module.** It's easier to de-modularize code than to go the other way later.

+## Objective-C Interoperability

+* **Prefer creating pure Swift classes rather than subclassing from NSObject.** If your code needs to be used by some Objective-C code, wrap it to expose the desired functionality.